onehellcat/Rupert/README.md

-Current commands
+Current commands<br>
- Clear command
+ Clear command <br>
-        Cleares messages in the text channel  2 inputs ╰┈➤ First input is the amount of messages you want to delete. ( Min 1 - Max 100 ) ╰┈➤ Second input is a target.
-Where you delete the targeted user's messages. ( Not required input ) ╰┈➤ !
+        Cleares messages in the text channel  2 inputs<br>
+            ╰┈➤ First input is the amount of messages you want to delete. ( Min 1 - Max 100 ) <br>
+                  ╰┈➤ Second input is a target.
+Where you delete the targeted user's messages. ( Not required input )<br>
+                       ╰┈➤ !
 Users with administrator permissions can use it
                          ╰┈➤ !
 Logs any interaction  in a specific channel with ╰┈➤ !
 The user of the command, a target ( if given ), the channel, reason , and total messages.